DennisLent/RustyRunways/docs/python/index.md

 Python bindings expose the Rust Core engine to Python for scripting, analysis, and RL/ML workflows.
 For game rules, see Core.

+As part of the balancing process we routinely let heuristic agents play through procedurally generated worlds so we can observe cash curves, order feasibility, and upgrade cadence in the same way a casual player might experience them.
+The tooling used for that process lives in the `benchmarks/` directory and is described near the end of this document.

 ## Installation

 - PyPI (recommended):